audaxland/revogains2021/README.md

 Once the files uploaded, the app will attempt to match all the transactions and calculate the gains on each sale of non-euro currencies.
 The gains are calculated on the basses of first in first out.

-# Live App

-If you just want to run the web apps, it is deployed at https://revogain.audaxland.net.

 # Run the app